Lydia (The Walking Dead): Season 10

 Although now a resident of Alexandria, Lydia is often distrusted and bullied, particularly by the other teenagers of the community who lost their friends in Alpha's massacre despite Lydia's protestations that she had truly loved Henry.
 Lydia bonds with Negan over them both being outcasts and Negan rescues Lydia from an attack by her vengeful bullies, accidentally killing one of them in the process, but also putting Negan's own life on the line.
 Lydia's testimony proves to be enough to convince Daryl to spare Negan, but he escapes before a final decision can be made and joins the Whisperers.
 Daryl continues to look after Lydia and act as a father figure towards her while Michonne in particular seeks to keep her safe, knowing that Lydia's presence may cause Alpha to hesitate to attack.

 During this time, Lydia helps to defend the communities, having taken up Henry's old fighting staff as her weapon and adopting the fighting style that he had learned from Morgan Jones.
 Carol's attempts to manipulate Gamma by revealing Lydia's survival to her causes Lydia to abandon the communities and take off on her own, but she later returns, although she can't bring herself to kill her mother.
 During the Whisperer attack on the Hilltop, Lydia joins in the defense and suffers an injured leg.
-She is later captured by Negan who leads Alpha to where he is supposedly keeping Lydia with Alpha planning to kill her daughter to that she will rejoin the Whisperers as a walker.
+She is later captured by Negan who leads Alpha to where he is supposedly keeping Lydia with Alpha planning to kill her daughter so that she will rejoin the Whisperers as a walker.
 However, this turns out to be a trap and Negan kills Alpha.
 Lydia manages to escape before Negan can return and alerts Daryl who confronts Negan, learning that Negan was working with Carol to infiltrate the Whisperers in order to assassinate Alpha and had used Lydia to draw her out.